veiset/veiset-blog/alpha/coffeeW8-project.md

 Worklog - Prototyping
 ---------------------

-We want to weight the coffee machine and figuring out how heavy it is, and thus if there is any liquid motivation (coffee) available for consumption.
+Now, we spent hours discussing both the name and how to solve the problem.
+But after some thought we figured out that weighting the coffee machine and figuring out how heavy it is would give us a good indication on if there is any liquid motivation (coffee) available for consumption.
+That ended up being our very basic idea on how to solve the problem, and hence the name 'CoffeeW8' -> (CoffeeWeight, CoffeeWait).

 What to do?
-Disassemble a kitchen weight, of course.
+Disassemble a kitchen weight and connect it to a computer, of course.
 Brilliant idea.
-I am quite sure we just voided the warranty.

 ### Prototype 1